ashley773877/food-logger-backend/README.md

 1. column where all calories for the day can be added up
 2. alert that lets the user know they are signed in or signed out
 3. create a user profile for the UI
-4. alert to sign in/ sign up in order to use the application